suryachaitanya0/Awesome-GithubProfile-README/README.md

  #### For more Information about counter visit [github-profile-views-counter](https://github.com/antonkomarev/github-profile-views-counter/)

+ I recommand to create a own view-counter

-9. Highlighting, what all your working on right now.
+**9. Highlighting, what all your working on right now.**

-10. automate your GitHub profile README
+**10. automate your GitHub profile README**

 	* [Create a dynamic Markdown file with Go and GitHub Actions](https://victoria.dev/blog/go-automate-your-github-profile-readme/)
 	* You can also display latest blogs posts dynamically using [Github Action](https://github.com/features/actions)